AndrewTedesco/ifarith-compiler-AT/discussion.md

 definition of what an idiom is: think carefully about whether you see any pattern in this code that resonates with you from earlier in the semester.

+Answer:
+One of the programming idioms that we identified in the code was lambda calculus.
+It is used as the groundwork for ifArith and ifArith-tiny.
+Much of the compiler program was also tail-recursive, which makes more efficent use of memory by avoiding pushing work to the stack.
+Another idiom we identified was pattern matching, which is used extensively in the compiler code.
+Pattern matching is a very neat thing, it can serve a simlar purpose as to what a novice programmer might use an if-else-if block for, but avoids needing to have large conditional statements and is generally cleaner code.

 [ Question 5 ]